cysouw/graphicalgrammar/text/german.md

 Mensing wrote various textbooks, among them the *Deutsche Grammatik für höhere Schulen*.
 His textbooks were very popular and appeared in various editions up to 1965.
 As Molzow [-@molzow2000: 1759] notes, textbooks are often treated as consumer goods and are not always properly archived.
 The many versions and editions of Mensing's textbooks needs a more detailed investigation.
 As for the grammar, there appear to be four main versions:

+There is also a *Vorstufe*, later volume 1 of *Hilfsbuch* already with 3rd edition in 1915

+Vorstufe has *Satzbilder* [@mensing1914: 77-80], later editions removed [@mensing1922]

 - The first edition of the *Deutsche Grammatik für höhere Schulen* appeared in 1903.
+This becomes *Ausgabe A*
 - A separate *Ausgabe B für höhere Mädchenschulen* appeared with the 8th edition of 1910.
-This version is cited here as Mensing [-@mensing1913].
+This version is cited here from the unchanged sixth edition [@mensing1913].
 - A revised *Ausgabe C* appeared with the 25th edition of 1925, following a revision of the Prussian teaching guidelines.
 Probably coinciding with this revision, the grammar was renamed *Deutsche Sprachlehre* and it became volume 2 of the series *Hilfsbuch für den deutschen Unterricht auf höheren Schulen*.
 This version is cited here as Mensing [-@mensing1927].
 - In 1954 a revision was prepared by Wolfgang Petersen, reprinted at least until an 8th edition of 1965.